 Get Help from a Tulsa Elder Abuse Attorney Today!

-When you place your loved one into the care of a nursing home facility, you do so under the guise that they will offer the highest degrees of care, attention, and service to them.
-However, nursing homes are unfortunately not always trustworthy, and abuse is a very real and very serious problem that can cause unbelievable harm to our loved ones.
-And to make matters even more serious, the issue only seems to be growing due to the increasing number of Americans receiving nursing home cares due to the aging of the Baby Boomer generation.
+When you place your loved one into the care of a nursing home facility, you do so under the assumption that the facility will offer the highest degrees of care, attention, and service.
+However, nursing homes are unfortunately not always trustworthy, and abuse is a very real and serious problem that can cause unbelievable harm to our loved ones.

-At Richardson Richardson Boudreaux, we understand how traumatic and difficult these cases can be, and we don’t shy away from the challenge.
+At Richardson Richardson Boudreaux, we understand how traumatic and difficult these cases can be, and we don’t shy away from the challenge of advocating for your family member's rights.
 We believe everyone who has suffered abuse or neglect while in the care of a nursing home facility deserves the best legal representation available, and we strive to provide the service and advocacy you need to obtain the best possible result.
 We believe in holding abusive care facilities accountable, and we never settle for less than you and your loved one deserve after having your trust betrayed.